← Back to blog

 6. Svartifoss, Suðurland

-Svartifoss in Skaftafell, part of Vatnajökull National Park, drops 20 metres framed by hexagonal black basalt columns that inspired Icelandic architects.
-A 1.5-kilometre uphill trail from the visitor centre reaches it.
-The columns break off as the falls erode their base, leaving the jagged organ-pipe edge.
-Flow is steady, fed by highland meltwater.
+Svartifoss in Skaftafell, part of Vatnajökull National Park, drops 20 metres framed by hexagonal black basalt columns.
+The columns have inspired Icelandic architects including Guðjón Samúelsson, who referenced their form in the National Theatre and Hallgrímskirkja in Reykjavík.
+A 1.5-kilometre uphill trail from the Skaftafell visitor centre reaches the falls in about 30 to 40 minutes at a moderate pace; the path continues to the Sjónarnípa viewpoint above the glacier for those with time.
+The columns break off as the falls erode their base, leaving the jagged organ-pipe edge that makes the composition so distinctive.
+Flow is steady year round, fed by highland meltwater percolating down through the lava field above.
+The Skaftafell area also offers access to glacier walks on Skeiðarárjökull.
+Entry to the national park is free; parking at Skaftafell has a fee.

 7. Háifoss, Suðurland

-Háifoss, near the Þjórsá valley, is one of Iceland's tallest falls at 122 metres, dropping into a deep canyon alongside its neighbour Granni.
-A rough gravel track (4x4 advised) and a short walk reach the rim.
-Fed by the Fossá river, it flows year round but is best reached in summer when the track is dry.
-The canyon walls reveal stacked lava layers.
+Háifoss, near the Þjórsá valley, is one of Iceland's tallest falls at 122 metres, plunging into a deep, narrow canyon alongside its neighbour Granni (about 48 metres).
+Together they form a dramatic paired drop viewed from the canyon rim.
+A rough gravel track beyond Landmannalaugar junction (4x4 advised after rain) and a short walk reach the viewpoint — plan for an hour from the Ring Road each way.
+Fed by the Fossá river, it flows year round but the access track is typically only dry enough from late May to September.
+The canyon walls reveal stacked lava flows laid down over successive eruptions, with each layer a different shade of brown and grey.
+This is a less-visited alternative to the south coast crowds; the combination of height, twin falls, and geological colour is outstanding.

 8. Dynjandi, Vestfirðir